calvindiao/voyis-project/README.md

 ### Testing

-- Use `test` folder or any public image dataset (e.g., sample satellite imagery, maps, or photos).
+- Use the `test images` folder in the repo or any public image dataset (satellite imagery, maps, scanned documents, etc.).
-- Mixed JPG/PNG/TIF files and some intentionally corrupted images are useful for validating the corrupted-count logic and robustness of the upload path.
+- Include a mix of JPG/PNG/TIF files and at least one intentionally corrupted image to validate corrupted‑count logic and robustness of the upload path.